sboesebeck/morphium/README.md

 **Want to contribute?
 Every help is welcome... just contact us**

-_ATTENTION:_ _please refer also to the version [here](https://caluga.de/v/2014/9/5/morphium_documentation)_
+Documentation
+- Overview: see `docs/overview.md`
+- Developer Guide: see `docs/developer-guide.md`
+- Messaging: see `docs/messaging.md`
+- How‑Tos: `docs/howtos/` (e.g., migration v5→v6)

-also have a look at our blog at https://caluga.de where we post interesting morphium code and documentation examples regularly.
+Also have a look at our blog at https://caluga.de where we post interesting Morphium code and examples.

 Morphium - Java Messaging (and POJO Mapper) based on MongoDB